Honjō Shigenaga: Biography

 After the death of Kenshin in 1578 Shigenaga supported Uesugi Kagekatsu as successor during the Siege of Otate.

-In 1588, Shigenaga once again entered conflict against the Mogami clan where he defeated a Mogami army at the battle of Jugorihara (十五里ヶ原の戦い).
-When Mogami Yoshiaki began expanding his territory into the Shōnai region in Dewa province and threatened Yoshiuji Daihoji, Yoshiuji sought aid from Shigenaga.
+In 1588, when Mogami Yoshiaki began expanding his territory into the Shōnai region in Dewa province.
+Shigenaga once again entered conflict against the Mogami clan where he defeated a Mogami army at the battle of Jugorihara (十五里ヶ原の戦い).
+Uesugi Kagekatsu sought aid from Shigenaga.
 Together they successfully recovered the Shōnai region as a territory of the Uesugi clan.

 In 1598, Uesugi Kagekatsu was transferred to Aizu Wakamatsu castle (Fukushima prefecture) by the Toyotomi government, and Shigenaga was transferred to the Aizu region.

 Sekigahara Campaign

 In 1600, during the conflict between the Toyotomi loyalists, Ishida Mitsunari and Tokugawa Ieyasu, Shigenaga fought in a series of battles once again against Date Masamune and Mogami Yoshiaki at the Siege of Hasedō.

-Date's forces attacked several times including a defense against a rear attack, despite Date's attempt to attack from Mount Shinobu.
+In April 1601, Shigenaga resisted an attack from Date Masamune's warriors at Battle of Matsukawa such as Katakura Kagetsuna, Oniniwa Tsunamoto and Yashiro Kageyori.
+Date's forces under Katakura Kagetsuna attacked several times including a defense against a rear attack, despite Date's attempt to attack from Mount Shinobu.
 Later on, His forces successfully killed several of Kagetsuna's famous soldiers, forcing Date Masamune to stop attacking and return whilst Shigenaga was successful in defending Fukushima Castle from the invading Ieyasu Eastern coalition.
-In April 1601, Shigenaga resisted an attack from Date Masamune's warriors at Battle of Matsukawa such as Katakura Kagetsuna, Oniniwa Tsunamoto and Yashiro Kageyori.